MaireadWCI/OysterFarmManagement/README.md

-project 3 template added
-gspread
-auth
-sheets
-added worksheet
-gitnore
-requirements

-#Oyster Farm Management process App
+# Oyster Farm Management process App

 ![App Display](./oysterfarm.py/assets/pics/heroku_display.png)

 ## Project Goals
 This is a Python App for an Oyster Farm.
-It is designed to accompany a website for an Oyster farm business.
+It is designed as a prototype to pitch to accompany a website for an Oyster farm business.
 The App is intended for the Business owner  be to able to track rows of trestles, monitor the amount, type, when and where the bags of oysters are places so based on different variables will be ready in a certain time.
 All through a user-friendly application.